Siddes-Analyst/2000-2024_Happiest_Minds_Technologys_Employee_Analysis_HR_Dashboard_Using_Power-BI/README.md

 - YEAR: 2024
   - Head Counts – 6727, Joining Counts – 1362, Attrition Counts – 1326, Salary Spent – 14.72 Bn, Average Salary – 2.19 M.

+### 🎯 Conclusion
+- Year 2023 has a High Head Counts and Joining Counts.
+Compare to the Rest all 5 years 2023 has minimum Average Salary.
+- Compare to the Rest all 5 years 2024 has the highest Attrition Counts, difference is 75.3%.
+Its highly considerable risk factor to the company.
+- Year 2020 has the Highest Salary spent amount to the Employee.
+Rest all years are more similar Salary spent.
+- All Years are almost Same of Average Salary, not any big difference.